vefak/CarND-PID-Control-Projec/README.md

 1. **P-controller** is tried with following PID parameters: 0.10-0.0-0.0
 The vehicle oscillated a lot after short time with this controller and then went off the road.

-See the full video:[[P Controller]](./vid/p.mov).
+See the full video:[P Controller](./vid/p.mov).

 2. **PD-controller** PID parameters: 0.10-0.0-2.0
 This prevents the oscillation.
 But car was stills looks like shaking.

 See the full video: [PD Controller](./vid/pd.mov).

 3. **PID-controller** PID parameters: 0.10-0.005-2.0

 However, higher integral values cause that steering angles began to change very rapidly, causing the vehicle to lose control.
 A lower integral value is set for the pid controller.

 See the full video: [PID Controller](./videos/pid.mov).